LMC is very proud to offer for sale this 1970 Ford BOSS 302

 Under the hood, the Boss's high-output 302 V-8 was said to produce 290 horsepower at 4600 rpm, actual output was estimated to be far higher.
 Mated to the motor is the optional wide ratio 4 speed manual.
 Ford spared no expense to ensure this would be a Trans-Am-worthy powerplant, installing new "dry-deck" Cleveland-style heads with 2.33-inch intake valves and no head gaskets, solid lifters, an aluminum high-riser manifold, super-high-flow Holley four-barrel carburetor, high-capacity dual-point ignition, four-bolt central-main-bearing caps, cross-drilled forged crankshaft, and special pistons

-Delivered new from the Dearborn assembly line to Bob Ford Inc on August 7th,1969 this BOSS 302 Mustang has been a special car since day one.
+Delivered new from the Dearborn assembly line to Bob Ford Inc on October 28th,1969 this BOSS 302 Mustang has been a special car since day one.
 Factory finished in the colors just as you see it today in the highly desirable Calypso Coral complemented by a Black Rhino/Corinthian vinyl interior.
 This car comes nicely optioned with rear spoiler, optional V-code 3.91 Traction- Lok differential, convenience group, electric clock, AM radio, sport slats, intermittent windshield wipers, tinted glass, heavy duty battery, tachometer and Magnum 500 wheels with F60x15 belted tires.
 This rare Boss 302 also comes fully documented with a copy of the Ford factory invoice and a deluxe Marti report.

 The Ford BOSS Mustangs are among the great muscle cars of the day, this car checks off all the boxes of being a great example, rare and desirable Calypso Coral with Black Rhino/Corinthian vinyl interior, well optioned and fully documented, all factors making it a truly desirable BOSS 302 to both collectors and enthusiasts alike.